kinow/autosubmit/docs/source/installation/index.rst

     # run
     autosubmit run a000

 The sequence of instructions to install Autosubmit and its dependencies with conda.
 -----------------------------------------------------------------------------------

 .. warning:: The following instructions are for Ubuntu 20.04 LTS.
 The instructions may vary for other UNIX distributions.

+.. warning:: This procedure is still WIP.
+You can follow the process at #864.
+We strongly recommend using the pip procedure.

 .. code-block:: bash